AlexRogalskiy/java-patterns/docs/contributing/pages/info.md

 [Pull Requests](https://github.com/AlexRogalskiy/object-mappers-playground/pulls) management to track issues and pull requests.

-Before you continue with this contribution guideslines we highly recommend to read the awesome GitHub [Open source Guide](https://opensource.guide) on how to [making open source contributions](https://opensource.guide/how-to-contribute).
+Before you continue with this contribution guidelines we highly recommend to read the awesome GitHub [Open source Guide](https://opensource.guide) on how to [making open source contributions](https://opensource.guide/how-to-contribute).